Their relationship to dermatological surgery

 In the past, dermatological surgeons were in favour of interrupting anticoagulants to reduce the risk of bleeding—warfarin increases the surgical bleeding risk ~7–9 fold.
 However:

-- Postoperative haematoma can be managed in an outpatient setting.
+- A postoperative haematoma can be managed in an outpatient setting.

-It has become clear that discontinuation of anticoagulants can lead to serious thromboembolic events:
+It has become clear that the discontinuation of anticoagulants can lead to serious thromboembolic events.

 - 24% of surveyed dermatologic surgeons recalled a patient that had a thromboembolic event.